 Skip to content

-HubSpot vs Salesforce: Which CRM platform reigns supreme?
+HubSpot vs. Salesforce: Which CRM platform is better?

 5 mins read

-The bigger your company grows the more data and leads you’re going to have to manage.
-This is a huge task and it can quickly become a mess if you don’t have the right system in place to keep it well organised.
+The bigger your company grows, the more data and leads you’ll have to manage.
+This is a huge task and can quickly become a mess if you don’t have the right system to keep it well organised.
 That’s where Customer Relationship Management (CRM) software comes into play.

-A CRM can enable sales and customer relationship strategies, identify leads and customers, plus manage your customer relationships too.
+A CRM can enable sales and customer relationship strategies, identify leads and customers, and manage customer relationships.
 But which one is right for your business?
-Well, this post will compare two of the most popular choices - HubSpot and Salesforce - and will help you decide which one is best for your business to use.
+This post will compare two of the most popular choices — HubSpot and Salesforce — and help you decide which is best for your business.

 How do I choose the right CRM?

-It’s important to realise there’s not a “one-size fits all” approach.
-No two businesses are identical, therefore they’re going to have different needs when it comes to managing their customer relations.
+It’s important to realise that there’s no “one-size-fits-all” approach.
+No two businesses are identical, and they’ll have different needs when managing their customer relations.

-You have to take into account the overall size of your business, the structure and predicted growth, your budget and any other technology that you’ll in conjunction with it.
-These are key areas that should shape your decision in choosing the right CRM.
+You have to consider the overall size of your business, its structure and predicted growth, your budget and any other technology you’ll use in conjunction with it.
+These are vital areas that should shape your decision to choose the right CRM.

 Monthly costs

-When it comes to choosing your CRM platform, a lot of businesses will place a huge priority on the price of the package.
-While it’s important you stick to the budget, the price shouldn’t carry too much weight when making the decision.
+When choosing a CRM platform, many businesses will place a huge priority on the price of the package.
+While you must stick to your budget, the price shouldn’t carry too much weight when deciding.

-After all, just because one platform is more expensive than another, it doesn’t mean it’s going to guarantee you better results.
+After all, just because one platform is more expensive than another doesn’t guarantee better results.

 Salesforce